layerml/onboarding-project/tutorial1/README.md

     return total_items
 ```
 ### Adding feature definitions into the featureset
-- Now, we will add the feature definitions below into the featureset yaml file: **/tutorial1/features/order_features/dataset.yaml**
+- Now, we will add the feature definitions into the featureset yaml file: **/tutorial1/features/order_features/order_features.yaml**

-- Add the feature definitions below under the 'features' section in the yaml file.
+>Copy the feature definitions below and paste them into their respective places in the yaml file: "# review_score feature definition goes here" & "# total_items feature definition goes here"

-> <ins>Note:</ins> In this tutorial, we don't need any new Python packages to be installed for these 2 new features.
-Therefore, we will use the file as it is.
-> However, whenever you use new Python packages for your newly added features, make sure that you add the packages in the **requirements.txt**.

 ***Feature Definition: review_score***
 ```yaml